zhendrikse/tdd/tdd-katas/bugs-zero-kata/bugs-zero-typescript/README.md

 and use the `verify()` function from the approval testing library to assert that the output has not changed.

-## Installation of the approval tests library
+### Installation of the approval tests library

 Add the most recent version of the `approvaltests` poetry package by invoking

 ```bash
 $ npm i --save-dev approvals
 ```

+Next we replace the content of the test file in the `spec` directory by the following contents:

 <details>
     <summary>Capturing the output from the console</summary>